House party: In various cultures

-In the former Yugoslavia, a sijelo (In Ijekavian), silo (In Ikavian) or selo (In Ekavian) is an evening social gathering at a house.
-The use of the word sijelo is particularly widespread in Bosnia and Herzegovina.
+In Croatia and Bosnia and Herzegovina, a sijelo (in Ijekavian), silo (in Ikavian) or selo (In Ekavian) is an evening social gathering at a house.

-In Ireland, a Céilí is a social gathering which, in its traditional form, takes place in a domestic dwelling.
+In Ireland, a céilí is a social gathering which, in its traditional form, takes place in a domestic dwelling.
 Contemporary céliís often involve music and dancing and can also take place in a public or private meeting space, in addition to in a domestic setting.

 In the United Kingdom, house parties may be referred to as a 'Skins' party, referring to a well-known TV show focusing on the lives of teenagers who often participate in and host open house parties.